Ephemeral182/Ephemeral182.github.io/PosterCraft.md

                                     <span>Detailed Description</span>
                                 </div>
                                 <div class="input-content">
-                                    <p>"The event poster for the \"MIDNIGHT MASQUERADE: A Vampire Ball\" features an opulent, gothic design.
+                                    <p>"The event poster for the "MIDNIGHT MASQUERADE: A Vampire Ball" features an opulent, gothic design.
 A pair of elegant, lace-gloved hands holds a silver Venetian mask adorned with black feathers and crimson jewels, against a backdrop of a dark, moonlit castle interior with velvet drapes.
 The style is seductive, mysterious, and lavishly dark.
-The event title, \"MIDNIGHT MASQUERADE,\" is in a sophisticated, dripping, blood-red, gothic script font with ornate serifs, positioned horizontally in an arch across the top. \"A Vampire Ball\" is in a smaller, antique, silver serif font below the main title.
-The date \"All Hallows' Eve\" and \"Château Le Fantôme\" are at the bottom in a small, elegant, black calligraphy font.
+The event title, "MIDNIGHT MASQUERADE" is in a sophisticated, dripping, blood-red, gothic script font with ornate serifs, positioned horizontally in an arch across the top.
+"A Vampire Ball" is in a smaller, antique, silver serif font below the main title.
+The date "All Hallows' Eve" and "Chateau Le Fantome" are at the bottom in a small, elegant, black calligraphy font.
 The typography has a slightly aged, velvety texture.
 The layout is atmospheric and alluring, promising a night of dark romance and gothic intrigue."</p>
                                 </div>
                             </div>
                         </div>